himadrin/calcParser/README.md

  * Implementation.hs - takes in user input, does the math, creates a CalcDoc.

- * Output.hs - formates our CalcDoc in the appropriate way - whether we decide to print it/output it in a differeny way.
+ * Output.hs - formates our CalcDoc in the appropriate way - whether we decide to print it/output it in a different way.

 You can find our github repo here: https://github.com/himadrin/calcParser